Saitejas21/Images-to-PDF-Convertor/README.md

 # 🌟 Star PDF Converter — by Tejas & S-AI

-**A drag-and-drop image to PDF converter with a modern UI, no compression, and built fully offline.**
+**A drag-and-drop image to PDF converter with a modern UI, zero compression, and built fully offline.**
 Created out of frustration with online tools — and a whole lotta love 🧡

 <p align="center">